Science Communication Summer Camp for Teens

 What will my student walk away with?

-Each student will complete a polished final project, such as a podcast episode or narrated video, using pro-level tools.
-They’ll also gain lifelong skills in public speaking, writing, and digital creation.
+Each student will complete a polished final project (podcast episode or narrated video), gain lifelong skills in public speaking and writing.

 Do students get feedback?

-Yes.
-Students receive direct feedback throughout the camp—both from the instructor and their peers—designed to build skill and confidence.
+Yes!
+Students receive direct feedback throughout camp - both from the instructor and their peers - designed to build skill and confidence.

 Still have questions?